Mirgahney/mirgahney.github.io/content/authors/admin/_index.md

     date: '2012-01-01'
     awarder: University of Khartoum, Faculty of Mathematical Science
     summary: |
-        Award for the best student in applied mathematics in the first year of the undergraduate study.
+        Award given to the student who achieves the highest grades in applied mathematics during their first year.

-  - title: 'Faculty award for the best student in the first year'
+  - title: 'Faculty Award for Best Academic Achievement.'
     date: '2012-01-01'
     awarder: University of Khartoum, Faculty of Mathematical Science
     summary: |